0xMF/emacs.d/README.md

-# A reasonable Emacs config for a seasoned vi/Vim user
+# A reasonable Emacs config for this vi/Vim user

 This is my setup for the [GNU Emacs](https://www.gnu.org/software/emacs/) editor.
-It tweaks [Steve Purcell's emacs.d](https://github.com/purcell/emacs.d) and makes his setup more natural for me, a seasoned vi/[Vim](https://www.vim.org) user, to use.
+It builds on [Steve Purcell's emacs.d](https://github.com/purcell/emacs.d) by making that configuration feel a bit more natural to me - a seasoned vi/[Vim](https://www.vim.org) user.

+In late 2017 I put my Emacs-specific settings into a sub-directory of my [dotfiles](https://github.com/0xMF/dotfiles) repo.
+By May 2020 I accumulated many commits that configured Emacs to work the way I liked to work with Vim.
-In late 2017 I began by putting Emacs-specific settings into a sub-directory within my [dotfiles](https://github.com/0xMF/dotfiles) repo but by May 2020 I found that strategy ineffective and counter-intuitive particularly when making significant commit history changes.
-Once after I cloned my `dotfiles` on several machines and realized I probably would never use the desktop version of Emacs on those machines, I decided to fork Purcell's repo and put all my Emacs settings in here so these settings and my `dotfiles` settings continue to be independent of each other at all times.
+Once after I cloned my `dotfiles` on several minimal Linux VMs I realized I would never use the GUI-based Emacs settings on those VMs.
+That is when I forked Purcell's repo and started to track changes to upstream in this repo here.
+The advantage of this approach means I can keep my dotfiles and emacs.d repos independent of each other.

+Over the years of using of Purcell's `emacs.d` repo, I found it to be dependable (logically consistent and stable) yet seamlessly extensible to work with my own vi/Vim setup of [Evil mode](https://github.com/emacs-evil/evil) and [General](https://github.com/noctuid/general.el).
-Purcell's `emacs.d` repo proved dependable (logically consistent and remarkably stable) over the years I used it.
-The eye-candy features Purcell keeps adding to his `emacs.d` setup has made Emacs truly a delight that I enjoy using.
+The eye-candy features Purcell keeps adding to his `emacs.d` has made Emacs truly a delight for me to keep using.
 Thanks Steve!
 If you are new to Purcell's setup, read his [README](README_Purcell.md) (archived here since July 2020).

 # Warning